Zum Hauptinhalt springen

 Austria applies a flat 27.5% Sondersteuersatz to most crypto capital income since January 2022 and removed the one-year tax-free holding exemption.
 Germany retains the one-year exemption for private individuals but taxes commercial miners at progressive rates up to 45% plus trade tax.
 Both countries treat commercial mining at higher operational scale as business income subject to progressive rates.

-Is co-mining through a Swiss AG taxed differently in Germany than direct mining?
+Is holding shares in a Swiss AG taxed differently in Germany than direct mining?

 What records should German Bitcoin miners keep for tax purposes?